-After breaking up in 1979 the members of Happy The Man pursued various other projects and it was during one of these side trips that guitarist Stanley Whitaker, beseiged by adoring Happy The Man fans at a festival in Mexico, decided to put the band back together.
+After breaking up in 1979 the members of Happy The Man pursued various other projects and it was during one of these side trips that guitarist Stanley Whitaker, beseiged by adoring Happy The Man fans at a festival in Mexico in 1999, decided to put the band back together.

 Whitaker, Kennell, and Wyatt had been befriended by keyboard whiz David Rosenthal (Billy Joel, Rainbow, Robert Palmer, Steve Vai) and he became the obvious choice to fill the very large shoes of Kit Watkins, who no longer wanted to play live.
 When Ron Riddle was unable to commit to being involved in the reunion, an extensive drummer search led the band to Joe Bergamini (4Front, Movin’ Out) and the new lineup was complete.

 From 2000-2005, the band performed a series of concerts which included headlining at the New England Art Rock Festival (NearFest), ProgDay in Chapel Hill, NJ Proghouse, a live concert on XM Radio, and many others.